-I heard about the recent decline in honeybees, and I wanted to find out if there was anything that homeowners could do to support local bee populations.
-I interviewed two apiculture professors (that's professors of bee science) and found out that there's a lot that homeowners can do to help local bee populations thrive.
+Concerned about the recent decline in honeybees, I wanted to find out whether there was anything that homeowners could do to support local bee populations.
+I interviewed two apiculture professors (professors of bee science) and found out that there is actually a lot homeowners can do to help local bee populations thrive.

-"The honeybees have been declining since the 1940s, so in some sense it's nothing new," said Dr. Keith Delaplane, a professor at the University of Georgia's Honey Bee program.
+"The honeybees have been declining since the 1940s, so in some sense it's nothing new," comments Dr. Keith Delaplane, a professor at the University of Georgia's Honey Bee program.
 "What is new is the rate of that decline.
-In the past 3 winters, we have seen just a precipitous drop that really caught our attention.
-It's kind of a bad thing gone worse," he said.
+In the past three winters, we have seen just a precipitous drop that really caught our attention.
+It's a bad thing gone worse."

-"There's all sorts of bee viruses and diseases that are global," said Dr. Delaplane.
-"They're pretty much everywhere now because of the manifested movement.
+"There's all sorts of bee viruses and diseases that are global now because of the manifested movement.
 So we have exotic bee parasites from Asia, and bee parasites from Europe, and they're all here on our bees now."

 Another disease that is wiping out bees is Colony Collapse Disorder, which makes the bees disappear.
-"You can't find the dead bodies," said Dr. Huang.
+"You can't find the dead bodies," says Dr. Huang.
 "The adults are gone.
 Immature stages are left behind and the queen.
 It has been happening for four years now.
-We still don't know what causes it," he said.
+We still don't know what causes it.

 Feed the Bees

 Drs.
-Huang and Delaplane both cited nutritional stress as a reason that bees are disappearing.
-Delaplane cited, "Monoculture and agriculture, soybeans that don't produce any nectar.
+Huang and Delaplane both give nutritional stress as a reason that bees are disappearing.
+Delaplane cites "... monoculture and agriculture, soybeans that don't produce any nectar.
 Corn that doesn't produce any nectar.
 Wheat that doesn't produce any nectar.
 So you get bees that are suffering from malnutrition, and you've got on top of it these other stresses, and I haven't even talked about pesticides yet.
 What you have is a perfect storm of many diverse factors all coming together at once to really pound our bee populations."

 Subterranean bee nests need human TLC, too.
-Dr. Delaplane went into some depth discussing them.
-He said, "A lot of subterranean nesting bees have nesting areas that tend to be very long lived.
+Dr. Delaplane goes into some depth discussing them.
+"A lot of subterranean nesting bees have nesting areas that tend to be very long-lived.
 We're talking in some cases decades, even.
 If landowners are aware of these nesting sites, treating them gently with a gentle touch is really the best practice.
 Even something as innocent as driving across it with a heavy tractor, for instance, can kill subterranean bee sites.

-How do you know if you have a subterranean bee nest on your property?
-Dr. Delaplane said, "A lot of people notice them because there will be for a period of several days, maybe a week, usually in spring there will be a burst of activity close to the ground of insects just furiously flying to and fro.
-And if you look closely, you'll see that the ground is just perforated with little holes.
+"A lot of people notice [subterranean bees' nests] because for a period of several days, maybe a week, usually in spring there will be a burst of activity close to the ground of insects furiously flying to and fro.
+And if you look closely, you'll see that the ground is perforated with little holes.
 They're superficially similar to ant mounds.
 At first glance, you'd think that's what it is, an ant pile or something.
 In fact, a large number of these subterranean holes are soil nesting bees.
 Soil nesting bees are head and shoulders the biggest group of bees out there, even bigger than social bees like the honeybee, as far as number of species go.
 They also tend to be very active for a period of a few days, and then disappear for the rest of the year.

 Be an Urban Beekeeper

-"Some of the best bees I ever deal with are urban bees," said Dr. Delaplane.
+"Some of the best bees I ever deal with are urban bees," claims Dr. Delaplane.
 "We in Atlanta have not one but two thriving beekeeping associations in the metro area.
-Honeybees do great in an urban environment.
-A lot of it is for reasons we've already talked about for reasons that in an urban setting, there tends to be a lot more floral diversity than there is in an agricultural setting.
+Honeybees do great in an urban environment where there tends to be a lot more floral diversity than there is in an agricultural setting.
 It makes sense if you think about it.
-You have a lot of residential yards," he said.
+You have a lot of residential yards."

-Dr. Huang said, "Every state would have a state beekeeping association.
-Michigan has a Web site, Michiganbees.org.
-There's also regional ones, like Eastern Apicultural society, and there's also Midwestern organization called Heartland Bees.
-There's also Western Bee Association.
+Dr. Huang adds, "Every state would have a state beekeeping association.
+Michigan has a website, Michiganbees.org.
+There's also regional ones, like Eastern Apicultural society, the Midwestern organization called Heartland Bees, and Western Bee Association.
 In each state there are county-based [organizations], like in Detroit there are SIMBA, Southeastern bee association, and there are about 400 members.
 In Michigan, we have probably 1000 beekeepers."